bermi/snapdir/docs/install.md

 Depending on what store you choose, you'll need to install one of the following:

 - [snapdir-file-store]: File system based store.
+- [snapdir-s3-store]: Amazon S3 based store.
-- [snapdir-b2-store]: Backblaze b2 based store.
+- [snapdir-b2-store]: Backblaze B2 based store.
+- [snapdir-gcs-store]: Google Cloud Storage based store.

 Optionally, you can install [snapdir-test] to verify that snapdir works on your system.